 At low casting speed, (below 0.5m/min), or at low tundish levels (below 0.6m), no vacuum is predicted in the nozzle.
-Thus, argon injection is not needed to prevent air aspiration under these conditions.
-During ladle transitions and at other times when either casting speed or tundish level is low, argon flow rate should be severely reduced and chosen according to other criteria.
+Thus, argon injection is not needed under these conditions.
+During ladle transitions and at other times when either casting speed or tundish level is low, argon flow should be turned off or at least severely reduced.
 Besides saving argon, this avoids flow problems in the mold and defects due to possible gas bubble entrapment.

 For high tundish level (deeper than 1.2m) and high casting speed (above 1.5m/min), Figures 15 show that very large argon flow rates (over 20 SLPM) are needed to avoid a vacuum condition.
 Specifically, a 0.2m increase in tundish bath depth typically requires an additional 5 SLPM of argon to compensate the vacuum effect at high casting speeds.
 In practice, the argon injection flow rate is limited to a maximum of about 15 SLPM (or 20% gas volume fraction, which corresponds to less than 5% gas at STP).
-This is because argon injection greatly changes the flow pattern in the mold [26].
-Excessive argon injection also may cause a transition from "bubbly flow" to "annular" flow in the nozzle [27], create boiling action at the meniscus and cause quality problems [13].
+This is because argon injection greatly changes the flow pattern in the mold ^[24].
+Excessive argon injection also may cause a transition from "bubbly flow" to "annular" flow in the nozzle ^[25], create boiling action at the meniscus and cause quality problems ^[11].
 Therefore, it is not feasible for argon injection to eliminate the vacuum in the nozzle when the tundish bath is deep and the casting speed is high.
 Other steps should be taken to avoid air aspiration for these conditions.
 Besides improving the sealing at the joints (especially the joints between the slide-gate, the lower plate, and the SEN holder), other methods suggested by the model (Equation 2) include:

-• Choose bore diameters according to the steel flow rate in order to avoid linear gate openings near 60%.
-To increase gate openings above 60%, a smaller nozzle bore

-- diameter could be used, although this allows little accommodation for clogging.
+- Choose bore diameters according to the steel flow rate in order to avoid linear gate openings near 60%.
+To increase gate openings above 60%, a smaller nozzle bore diameter could be used, although this allows little accommodation for clogging.
 To decrease gate openings to below 60%, a larger bore diameter is needed. - Decrease tundish bath depth or lower the tundish.
-A lower tundish level creates less pressure drop, so generates less vacuum tendency.
+A shallower tundish level has less pressure drop, so generates less vacuum tendency.

-Finally, it must be noted that clogging can be alleviated in many ways other than by argon injection ^[1].
-Moreover, argon gas can act to prevent clogging in several other ways ^[1].
-Very high gas flow rates can form a gas film that prevents molten steel contact with the nozzle walls ^[28].
+Finally, it must be noted that clogging can be alleviated in many ways other than by argon injection ^[2].
+Moreover, argon gas can act to prevent clogging in several other ways ^[2].
+Very high gas flow rates can form a gas film that prevents molten steel contact with the nozzle walls ^[26].

 Argon gas generates flow turbulence that can dislodge delicate inclusion formations from the nozzle walls.
 Gas bubbles attach to inclusions and transport them through the nozzle.
 Finally, argon may retard the chemical reactions between the steel and refractory that causes some types of clogs.
 In addition to the effect of argon on reduction of air aspiration-reoxidation-based clogs studied in this work, these other mechanisms should be quantitatively investigated in future work and considered when optimizing argon gas injection.